EliAndrewC/l7r/setting/budgets.md

 Notes:
 - The Empire's largest 10-15 cities follow Zipf's law quite closely (see the canonical list).
 Below that the long tail flattens - the median-tier domain capitals are mostly smaller cities clustered in the 5K-15K range, with the canonical median of 12K matching the Reiji-style domain in the worked-example section above.
-- Otosan Uchi at 1,000,000 inhabitants is NOT a domain capital - it is the Imperial direct demesne and its judicial functions are handled through the Otosan Uchi local government budget line and the central judicial machinery (Emerald Champion central operations, Imperial-court judicial infrastructure) rather than through an IM office attached to a domain capital.
+- Otosan Uchi at 1,000,000 inhabitants is NOT a domain capital - it is the Imperial direct domain and its judicial functions are handled through the Otosan Uchi local government budget line and the central judicial machinery (Emerald Champion central operations, Imperial-court judicial infrastructure) rather than through an IM office attached to a domain capital.

 #### Provincial-City Imperial Yoriki Sub-Station Budget